Plenituz/barbe-serverless/docs/references/for_each.md

 # for_each

-This is a meta constructs that emits all elements of it's body several times, iterating over a given array.
+This is a "meta block" that emits all elements of it's body several times, iterating over a given array.

 ---